-The introduction of inflexibles (\Cref{Sec:Inflexibles adhered to specific opinion}) adhered to a specific opinion (for example, $+1$) leads to a subsequent increase in the order parameter with the fraction $z$ of them (up-to $O\equiv 1$, independently on $p$, for $z=1$).
-In such a case, the order disorder phase transition is suppressed (see \Cref{fig:o_vs_p_z_disc}).
+The introduction of inflexibles (\Cref{Sec:inflexibles adhered to specific opinion}) adhered to a specific opinion (for example, $+1$) leads to a subsequent increase in the order parameter with $z$ (up to $O\equiv 1$, independent of $p$, for $z=1$).
+Subsequently, the order disorder phase transition is suppressed (see \Cref{fig:o_vs_p_z_disc}).